Papa Jackson: Early life and education

-He later ventured into television hosting, starting off with talk show Star Box, alongside Ali Sotto aired on GMA Network.
-In March 2015, he later became the host of his own program Call Me Papa Jack, which is based on his radio show TLC and it was aired on TV5.
+He later ventured into television hosting, starting off with the talk show Star Box, alongside Ali Sotto on GMA Network.
+In March 2015, he became the host of his own program Call Me Papa Jack on TV5.

-He is also a brand endorser for Motorcycle store Motortrade, with rapper Gloc-9 and Julie Anne San Jose (formerly with Denise Barbacena).
+He also became a brand endorser for Motortrade, with rapper Gloc-9 and Julie Anne San Jose (formerly with Denise Barbacena).

+2017–2026: Rebranding as Papa Jackson ; Hello, STG

 On December 16, 2016, Papa Jack made his final broadcast of his nightly radio program, and eventually resigned as a DJ of 90.7 Love Radio.
-He did not cite complete details about his resignation.
-Prior to his final broadcast, his last co-host was DJ Kara Karinyosa (Klariz Magboo), whom both of them formed the "KarJack" tandem on-the-air.
+Gemperle did not specify complete details about his resignation.

+Prior to his final broadcast on 90.7, his last co-host was DJ Kara Karinyosa (Klariz Magboo); the chemistry of both led to listeners nicknaming the tandem on-the-air as KarJack.

-On March 20, 2017, Papa Jack transferred to his new station, 106.7 Energy FM.
-He launched his new program, Hello...
+On March 20, 2017, Papa Jack transferred 106.7 Energy FM and launched a new program, Hello...
 STG (Sorry, Thank You and Goodbye).
-The show initially ran every Monday to Friday from 9pm to 1am until inaugurating Gabi Na, Umaga Na! on Fridays with the return of erstwhile collaborator Mark Jimel Gales (who, by that point, assumed the name of Kuya Chico on May 8, 2017), and later joined by Kara (who moved to 106.7 Energy FM on February 6, 2019, after she was resigned from 90.7 Love Radio months ago).
+The show initially ran every Monday to Thursday from 9 PM to 1 AM until the creation of Gabi Na, Umaga Na! on Fridays starting May 8, 2017 with the return of erstwhile collaborator Mark Jimel Gales (who, by that point, assumed the name of Kuya Chico).
+The duo would be later re-joined by DJ Kara on February 6, 2019.

-He was initially named on air as "Papa J" until a month later when he was finally renamed as "Papa Jackson", to avert confusion with actor Jak Roberto and to avoid initiating trademark issues with the owner of 90.7 Love Radio, Manila Broadcasting Company, who held the rights to his former on-air name.
+Upon his move, Gemperle used "Papa J" as his new monicker but was eventually renamed to “Papa Jackson” in April 2017 to avert confusion and trademark issues as his former employer held the intellectual rights to the "Papa Jack" on-air name.
 He also served as the program manager of 106.7 Energy FM until November 2018 when he was promoted to station manager following significant listenership ratings gains.
+Gemperle would resign as station manager in October 2025 but remained as a regular DJ on Energy FM until fully departing the station in January 2026.